LukasGamard/YACRAF-calculator/README.md

 sudo apt install python3-tk
 ```

-Meanwhile, NumPy can be installed using:
+NumPy can be installed by:

 ```
 pip install numpy
 ```

-Make sure Python is not outdated.
-The known minimum requirement is at least Python 3.7, where 3.10 was used during the program's development.
+Make sure the Python installation is not outdated.
+The known minimum requirement is Python 3.7, where 3.10 was used during the program's development.

 ## How to use